Content may be king, but content isn’t just words.

 If not, there are some options for WordPress plugins below that may help.

 Why not host your own video instead of embedding?

-If you create your own videos, you might wonder why not host it yourself, instead of uploading to a site like YouTube.
+If you create your own videos, you might wonder why not host it yourself, instead of uploading to a video hosting website like YouTube.

 Besides the fact that WordPress makes it so easy to embed multimedia, hosting your own videos isn’t a great idea for the majority of websites.